Sharif-pilot/Sharif-pilot/README.md

 ### Senior Software Engineer | Full Stack Developer | UI/UX Designer

-I am a passionate and results-driven Software Engineer with more than 8 years of professional experience in designing, developing, and deploying modern software solutions for businesses of all sizes.
+I am a passionate and results-driven Software Engineer with professional experience since 2017 in designing, developing, and deploying modern software solutions for businesses of all sizes.

 I specialize in creating scalable, secure, and high-performance applications for Web, Mobile, and Desktop platforms using modern technologies and best development practices.

 ---

-## 🚀 About Me
+# 🚀 About Me

+- 🔹 Professional Software Engineer Since 2017
 - 🔹 8+ Years of Professional Experience
 - 🔹 Full Stack Software Engineer
 - 🔹 Mobile & Web Application Developer